 Introduction to Social Work (3, Fall) Introduction to the field and practice of social work, in preparation for employment or graduate education in the field of social work.
 Includes an overview of the history of social welfare, the practice of social casework, the context for social work practice, specific client populations and legal issues.
-The interaction of social work as a profession and Christian values and virtues will be examined.
+The interaction of social work as a profession and Christian values and virtues will also be examined.
 (Also SOCI 3110)

 Multicultural Psychology (3, Spring) This seminar-style course is designed as an introduction to the basic principles of multicultural psychology, infused with the ethics and values of Christianity.
 Students of psychology have an obligation to be sensitive to the ways in which norms and values shape their understanding of themselves and others from diverse backgrounds.
-As such, theoretical and practical issues will receive attention on the academic, as well as personal, level.
-(Prerequisite: PSYC 1600) Note: This course has a fee.
-This course satisfies the General Education cross-cultural requirement.
+As such, theoretical and practical issues will receive attention on the academic and personal levels, considering both psychological and sociological principles.
+(Prerequisite: PSYC 1600 or SOCI 1800) This course satisfies the General Education cross-cultural requirement.

 Selected Topics in Psychology (3, TBA) This course exposes upper-level students to specific areas of study in the field of psychology.
-The topic would be selected from areas of interest to the professor and will provide students with an opportunity to gain breadth in the study of psychology and/or psychological practices.
-(Prerequisite: PSYC 1600)
+The topic is selected from areas of interest and experience to the professor and will provide students with an opportunity to gain breadth in the study of psychology and/or psychological practices.
+(Prerequisite: PSYC 1600 or SOCI 1800)

-Marriage and Family (3, Fall and Spring) An introduction to marriage and family relationships from developmental, sociological, historical, cross-cultural and Christian perspectives.
+Marriage and Family (3, Fall) An introduction to marriage and family relationships from developmental, sociological, historical, cross-cultural and Christian perspectives.
 Theoretical consideration of how marriage and family life are structured, the crises that may disrupt family life, and effective intervention and prevention is included.
 Research methods that apply to marriage and family life are also explored.
-(Prerequisite: PSYC 1600) (Also SOCI 3600)
+(Prerequisite: PSYC 1600 or SOCI 1800) (Also SOCI 3600)

-Counseling Skills (3, Fall and Spring) This course will provide an overview of the counseling process.
+Counseling Skills (3, Spring) This course will provide an overview of the counseling process.
 Practical and theoretical dimensions will be included, with an emphasis on skill-building activities.
 This course will provide a foundational learning experience for students who plan to go on to more advanced training in counseling.

-Theories of Personality (3, Even Fall) A consideration of major traditional and contemporary theories of personality, with a view toward usefulness in accounting for human behavior.
+Theories of Personality (3, Odd Spring) A consideration of major traditional and contemporary theories of personality, with a view toward usefulness in accounting for human behavior.
 Psychological research and assessment of the unique variety of personalities will be studied.
 (Prerequisite: PSYC 1600)

-Theories of Counseling (3, Fall) This course will provide an overview of current theory and practice in psychotherapy.
+Theories of Counseling (3, Spring) This course will provide an overview of current theory and practice in psychotherapy.
 These theories can help inform students of the different ways to help alleviate human suffering, which is often related to social, emotional, cognitive, and behavioral factors.
-(Prerequisites: PSYC 1600, PSYC 1700)
+(Prerequisites: PSYC 1600 or SOCI 1800; PSYC 1700)

-Psychology Teaching Assistantship (1, Fall and Spring) Students enrolled in this course will be taught how to teach students taking Foundations in Psychology (PSYC 1700).
+Psychology Teaching Assistantship (1) Students enrolled in this course will be taught how to teach students taking Foundations in Psychology and Social Work (PSYC 1700).
 This will include training in, and execution of, teaching students how to write papers within the discipline of psychology, grade assignments, and facilitate small-group learning activities.
-As part of this course, students will participate in and lead activities such as those listed above.
-(Prerequisites: PSYC 1600, PSYC 1700 and instructor consent)
+As part of this course, students will participate in and lead activities such as those listed above and will engage in reading and discussion pertaining to pedagogical skills specifically related to the teaching of psychology.
+(Prerequisites: PSYC 1600 or SOCI 1800; PSYC 1700; and instructor consent)